 Dimitri Moore (aka the Hugger-In-Chief) has spent his many years on earth producing everything he can get his hands on from a youth leadership seminar in Chicago to a documentary about Bayview/Hunter’s Point that screened at Cannes.
 He likes long walks with a production team on the beach or anywhere there is a war to be fought.
 During peace time he can be seen wrestling with his one year old (and losing), rewatching episodes of 24, Lie To Me and the The West Wing with his loving and equally geeky wife and brooding like Bruce Wayne over his next project.
 He believes in truth, beauty, freedom and above all, love.

 Leah Nichols is a designer and filmmaker based in San Francisco.
 Her work explores social justice themes and community politics through a range of visual storytelling techniques, from street art to short films to block parties.
 She has collaborated with artists on projects about gentrification, written about neighborhood change, and spoken about the importance of public open spaces.
-Her short films include Where My Ladies At and Asians in America (CAAMFest selection).
+Her short films include Where My Ladies At, which seeks to reveal the lack of female representation in public art, and Asians in America (CAAMFest selection), which chronicles the history of Asian-Americans through three stereotypes.

 Joel Pomerantz is a journalist-turned-explorer who has a passion for San Francisco water.
 He published a water exploration map, Seep City, in March, and is working on a companion book about his water history research and his tromps through creek beds and springs scattered across local hillsides.
 He leads Thinkwalks and also works as a private guide and teacher.
 He loves to canoe and backpack.